kanchangarg0724/WeatherComparator/README.md

  “Variance” : 3
 }
 ```
-5. Enter your API in config.js
+5. Enter your API Key in config.js
 ```
 apiKey = "Enter your API key"
 ```